-Information to assist students with personal and family problems such as referrals to mental health clinics, family counseling, homeless shelters, legal aid, etc. is available from the managing director at Dorsey School of Beauty.
+Information to assist students with personal and family problems such as referrals to mental health clinics, family counseling, homeless shelters, legal aid, etc. is available via WellConnect.
+WellConnect contact information is available via their website at www.wellconnectbysrs.com and from the managing director at the campus.
+Note that community services may vary based on availability.